MicrosoftDocs/security/zero-trust/integrate/endpoints.md

 Endpoints are devices that access an organization's resources and applications.
 Modern workplaces include a variety of devices that request access from both inside and outside the corporate network.

 Endpoint Zero Trust solutions are about verifying the security of the devices that access work data, including the applications that are running on the devices.
+Partners can integrate with Microsoft's endpoint solutions to verify device and app security, enforce least privileged policies, and prepare in advance for breaches.

 This guidance is for software providers and technology partners who want to enhance their endpoint security solutions by integrating with Microsoft products.